How Do Google Ads Work and Will They Make You Money?

 Besides, you have to bring in new sales to cover the cost of your ad campaign.
 Otherwise you’ll quickly find yourself deep in the hole on advertising costs.

 And this leads to the next part – choosing relevant keywords.
+It all starts with an extensive keyword research.
+There are a lot of tools to help you with this, Google Keyword Planner for example.
 The keywords should be relevant to driving conversions if conversions are your goal!

 For example, if you want more local sales for your new exercise product, then a highly relevant keyword for making more sales would be “exercise equipment in Atlanta.”
 Someone who searches for that is very likely ready to make a purchase!

-And since it’s a localized search, it will be less expensive and more effective to target than targeting the keyword “exercise equipment.”
+And since it’s a localized search, it will be less expensive and more effective to target than targeting the keyword “exercise equipment”, which will also be most likely targeted by ecommerce businesses.

 2. Invest In Good Copy